cwmasonRollTide/utility-scripts/SearchExcelFileProject/README.md

 ### Using PowerShell Script

+1. Clone or download the project directory

-1. Open PowerShell:
+2. Open PowerShell:
    - Press `Win + X` and select "Windows PowerShell" or "PowerShell" from the menu.
    - Alternatively, search for "PowerShell" in the Start menu and open it.

-2. Navigate to the project directory:
+3. Navigate to the project directory:
    ```powershell
    cd path\to\project\directory
    ```